 If you are put on garden leave as an employee and your contract specifically allows your employer to do so, you will remain bound by the terms of any restrictive covenants as there has been no breach of contract.

 However, the position is different if your employment contract does not provide a garden leave clause.
 If your employer places you on garden leave without there being contractual provision for that, this may be a breach of your employment contract induced by your employer.
 This is significant because all employment contracts have an implied right of work and non-contractual garden leave forced on you by your employer would breach that right.
 As a result of your employer’s breach, it is likely you would no longer be bound by your restrictive covenants.
 You should always take legal advice over a possible breach of employment contract.

 Your ability to carry on working with a client will almost certainly be affected by any of the most common restrictive covenants.
-If your employment contract or settlement agreement contains a non-competition, non-dealing or non-poaching clause, any attempt on your part to continue working with a client is likely to put you in breach of your restrictive covenants.
+If your employment contract or settlement agreement contains a non-competition, non-dealing or non-poaching clause, any attempt on your part to continue working with a client is likely to put you in breach of your restrictive covenants under employment laws.
 You should take legal advice as to the scope of any restrictive covenants before agreeing or making any arrangements to continue working with a client whether as an employee at a new business or if you have set up your own business.

-Our experienced employment lawyers can advise you of the extent of any restrictive covenants your employer may wish you to sign up to and the effect they could have on your future career plans or ability to work in the years ahead.
+Our experienced Scottish employment lawyers can advise you of the extent of any restrictive covenants your employer may wish you to sign up to and the effect they could have on your future career plans or ability to work in the years ahead.
 We can also look to dilute any proposed restrictive covenants based on how much flexibility you would like in your career and negotiate these with your employer.

 Call us on 03330 430 350 to find out more about our services, or complete our online enquiry form and we will contact you.